-Using the mathematical model of the ionosphere, we have predicted the time variations of ionospheric parameters in the middle-latitude F layer, produced by the "Sura" heating facility (Nizhny Novgorod, Russia), for different cases in which the effective absorbed power has distinct values belonging to the 5-100 MW range.
-It appears that conspicuous variations of the electron temperature, positive ion velocity, and electron concentration profiles can be produced by HF heating during the period of 5 min in the mid-latitude F region under nocturnal conditions, with the maximal amplitudes of the variations depending appreciably on the value of the EAP.
+Applying the mathematical model of the ionosphere for daytime conditions, we have predicted the time variations of ionospheric parameters in the middle-latitude F layer, produced by the "Sura" heating facility (Nizhny Novgorod, Russia), for different cases in which the effective absorbed power has distinct values belonging to the 5-100 MW range.
+It appears that conspicuous variations of the electron temperature, positive ion velocity, and electron concentration profiles can be produced by HF heating during the period of 5 min in the mid-latitude F region under daytime conditions, with the maximal amplitudes of the variations depending appreciably on the value of the EAP.
 It appears that the more the EAP is, the higher values of maximal amplitudes of variations of ionospheric quantities, produced by HF heating, ought to be.
-Powerful HF waves should lead to a decrease of more than 47% in electron concentration at the level of the F-region peak when the EAP is 100 MW.
+Powerful HF waves should lead to a decrease of more than 13% in electron concentration at the level of the F-region peak when the EAP is 100 MW.
+The calculated changes in the large-scale structure of the daytime F2 layer turned out to be less than that obtained in the study of Mingaleva and Mingalev [2009] under nocturnal conditions.